FriendsOfCake/crud/docs/unit-testing.rst

 These methods are much easier to mock than the full `CrudComponent` object.

-They also allow you to just mock the methods you need for your specific test, rather than the big dependency nightmare the CrudComponent can be in some cases.<br />
+They also allow you to just mock the methods you need for your specific test, rather than the big dependency nightmare the CrudComponent can be in some cases.

 Proxy methods
 ^^^^^^^^^^^^^^